-Traveling alone is the best option if you are an adventurous person because you are free from any kind of obligation and responsibility.
+Traveling alone is the best option if you are adventurous because you are free from obligation and responsibility.
 The only one you answer to is you!

-You can move like a free bird without any kind of tension.
-Solo traveling can prove to be the most rewarding, as you travel according to your own choices.
-Traveling alone can be more of a journey of self-discovery as you get to spend some time with yourself and get to learn more about yourself.
+You can move like a free bird without any tension.
+Solo traveling can be the most rewarding, as you travel according to your choices.
+Traveling alone can be more of a journey of self-discovery as you spend time with yourself and learn more about yourself.

-Whether you just need to sit across the beachside and relax, or you want to explore a major city, it’s totally on you.
-But you need to keep yourself safe and secure because when a tourist travels alone, they are most at risk of exploitation.
+Whether you need to sit across the beachside and relax, or you want to explore a major city, it’s totally on you.
+But it would be best to keep yourself safe and secure because tourists are most at risk of exploitation when they travel alone.

-Anyhow, here is the list of the best places to travel alone which you can enjoy and explore solo!
+Here is the list of the best places to travel alone, which you can enjoy and explore solo!